Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
 ### Troubleshooting SwitchBot Floor Cleaning Robot S10 Keeps Reporting Cliff Sensor abnormal

 Thank you for reaching out to us.
-We apologize for any inconvenience caused.
-Please follow the steps below to troubleshoot the issue:
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
 1. If the cliff sensor error happens when cleaning thresholds and thick carpets, we recommend setting up no-go zones in these areas.
 2. Remove the robot's faceplate and restart it.
 2. Please clean your robot's cliff sensors with a soft cloth.
 3. Press the Clean button in SwitchBot App and check if the robot starts properly.
-4. If the issue persists after completing the above steps, we will escalate the matter to our R&D team for further investigation.
-To assist us, please provide the following:
-- A screenshot of the error message related to the cliff sensor issue.
-- A video with sound capturing the "Cliff Sensor abnormal" error message being announced.

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---